Skip to main content

 Answers to common questions after a domestic violence arrest in Oklahoma.

-Follow release conditions exactly and avoid prohibited contact.
-Do not discuss allegations with law enforcement or third parties without counsel.
-Early communication mistakes can trigger additional exposure and complicate defense strategy.
+Follow every release condition and avoid any prohibited contact.
+Do not discuss the allegations with law enforcement or third parties without counsel.
+A call, message, or indirect contact can create another allegation even when the intent seems harmless.

 Yes.
 Prosecutors control charging decisions and may continue even when a witness changes position.
 Defense must focus on reliability, corroboration, admissibility, and legal proof standards.